 While there are limited treatment facilities in the immediate area, there are many in surrounding regions that specialize in various forms of addiction and abuse rehab and recovery services.

 Primary Substances Used In El Paso

 “Virtually all controlled substances are readily available” in the area.
 Opioid abuse and death in El Paso have yet to match national levels; 54 overdose deaths were opioid-related in 2016.
-Heroin abuse rates have risen during what is commonly known as the “Third Wave” of the opioid epidemic, yet methamphetamine abuse is much more common in the rural, mountainous area.
-Today, clandestine meth labs have been replaced by imported, purer forms of meth, including the smokable Mexican “Ice” or “Glass.”
-Additionally, alcohol and marijuana are common substances of abuse.
+Heroin abuse rates have risen during what is commonly known as the “Third Wave” of the Opioid Epidemic, yet Methamphetamine abuse is much more common in the rural, mountainous area.
+Today, clandestine meth made in labs has been replaced by imported, purer forms of drug, including the smokable Mexican “Ice” or “Glass.”
+Additionally, alcohol and Marijuana are common substances of abuse.

 El Paso Addiction Statistics